 - 3.2.1 It is possible that the impact of the behaviour of customers of separate premises taken together on surrounding areas is greater than the usual impact from customers of individual premises and so creates exceptional problems of crime, disorder or public nuisance.
-In these circumstances a Responsible Authority or Interested Party may consider that the cumulative effect is to saturate an area, making it a focal point for large groups of people to gather and circulate away from the licensed premises themselves. - 3.2.2 Previous editions of the Council's Statement of Licensing Policy (most recently in 2016) have included special saturation policies (cumulative impact assessments) for Oxford City Centre and East Oxford, adopted following assessment of the particular impact from the concentration of licensed premises in those areas.
-These policies were adopted following government guidance applicable at the time. - 3.2.3 With effect from 6th April 2018 Cumulative impact assessments (CIA) were put on a legal footing and introduced into the Licensing Act 2003 by the Policing and Crime Act 2017.
-Section 5A of the 2003 Act now sets out what a licensing authority needs to do in order to publish a CIA and review it. - 3.2.4 The review of the previous Special Saturation Policies (cumulative impact assessment) has been disrupted by the Covid19 pandemic and no realistic assessment of cumulative impact has been possible in accordance with section 5A.
-Therefore, the Council determined no introduction of a formal Special Saturation Policy at this time.
-However, this in no way prejudices what assessment will be made during future reviews, once new evidence is available.
-It must be noted that subsequent concerns remain over crime and disorder following the previous evidence and regard shall be given to evidence until a new cumulative impact assessment is available.
-Each licensing application submitted to the Council will continue to be decided on merits of the case.
-Responsible Authorities (including Police) as well as members of public can still submit their representations should they have concerns, regard can still be had to the previous SSP evidence until a new assessment has been completed.
+In these circumstances a Responsible Authority or other persons may consider that the cumulative effect is to saturate an area, making it a focal point for large groups of people to gather and circulate away from the licensed premises themselves. - 3.2.2 Guidance sets out the steps to be followed when considering whether to adopt a special policy within the Statement of Licensing Policy.
+These include: - identification of concern about crime and disorder or public nuisance; - consideration of whether there is good evidence that crime and disorder or nuisance are happening and are caused by the customers of licensed premises, or that the risk of cumulative impact is imminent; - identification of the boundaries of the area where problems are occurring; - consultation with those specified in section 5(3) of the 2003 Act, and subject to the outcome of the consultation; - including details of the special policy in the published Licensing Policy Statement. - 3.2.3 With effect from 6th April 2018 Cumulative Impact Assessments (CIA) were put on a legal footing and introduced into the Licensing Act 2003 by the Policing and Crime Act 2017.
+Section 5A of the 2003 Act now sets out what a licensing authority needs to do in order to publish a CIA and review it.